Cable car (railway): History

-Other cable cars to use grips were those of the Clay Street Hill Railroad, which later became part of the San Francisco cable car system.
-The building of this line was promoted by Andrew Smith Hallidie with design work by William Eppelsheimer, and it was first tested in 1873.
-The success of these grips ensured that this line became the model for other cable car transit systems, and this model is often known as the Hallidie Cable Car.
+In 1873, the Clay Street Hill Railroad, which later became part of the San Francisco cable car system, was first tested.
+Promoted by Andrew Smith Hallidie with design work by William Eppelsheimer, the line's grips became the model for other cable car transit systems, whose cars were often known as the Hallidie Cable Car.

-In 1881 the Dunedin cable tramway system opened in Dunedin, New Zealand and became the first such system outside San Francisco.
+In 1881, the first such system opened outside San Francisco: the Dunedin cable tramway system in Dunedin, New Zealand.
 For Dunedin, George Smith Duncan further developed the Hallidie model, introducing the pull curve and the slot brake; the former was a way to pull cars through a curve, since Dunedin's curves were too sharp to allow coasting, while the latter forced a wedge down into the cable slot to stop the car.
 Both of these innovations were generally adopted by other cities, including San Francisco.

-In Australia, the Melbourne cable tramway system operated from 1885 to 1940.
-It was one of the most extensive in the world with 1200 trams and trailers operating over 15 routes with 103 km (64 miles) of track.
-Sydney also had a couple of cable tram routes.
+In Australia: the Melbourne cable tramway system operated from 1885 to 1940 and was one of the most extensive in the world with 1200 trams and trailers operating over 15 routes with 103 km (64 miles) of track; while Sydney had two cable tram routes - Milsons Point to North Sydney (1886-1905) and King Street Wharf to Edgecliff (1894-1905).

 Cable cars rapidly spread to other cities, although the major attraction for most was the ability to displace horsecar (or mule-drawn) systems rather than the ability to climb hills.
 Many people at the time viewed horse-drawn transit as unnecessarily cruel, and the fact that a typical horse could work only four or five hours per day necessitated the maintenance of large stables of draft animals that had to be fed, housed, groomed, medicated and rested.
 Thus, for a period, economics worked in favour of cable cars even in relatively flat cities.